 These features limit how much such subaccounts can grow relative to the performance of the linked index.

-Since it invests directly into the market, a variable life policy has potential unlimited upside and downside, placing it into a higher risk vs reward category that IUL insurance. .
+Since it invests directly into the market, a variable life policy has potential unlimited upside and downside, placing it into a higher risk vs reward category than IUL insurance.

 Floor, Participation and Cap Rates